ZhuoQiuMcgill/stanza-ROM/data/outputs/COMP_report.md

 - This → task: Constraint (UD: det)
 - as → as: Connection (UD: as...as_correlative)
 - as → easy: Constraint (UD: advmod)
+- as → easy: Predicate (verb/proposition - object) (UD: as→adj/adv)
 - as → easy: Constraint (UD: mark→main_verb (mark))
 - as → looks: Predicate (conjunction - clause_verb) (UD: mark→verb_of_advcl (mark))
 - is → easy: Predicate (verb/proposition - object) (UD: cop→pred_complement)